TerryV8/click-count/docs/continuous_integration.md

 A jenkins pipeline is an automated process built on these tools.
 It takes source code through a "pipeline" from the source code creation all the way to production deployment.

 Pipelines adhere to the best practice of infrastructure as code.
 Therefore, a pipeline is implemented in a file that is kept in source control along with the rest of the application code.
 This file is called a Jenkinsfile.
-To create a pipeline, simply create a file called Jenkinsfile and add it to you source control repo.
+To create a pipeline, simply create a file called Jenkinsfile and add it to your source control repo.
-When creating the Jenkins project, chosse the "pipeline" or "Multibranch pipeline" project type.
+When creating the Jenkins project, choose the "pipeline" or "Multibranch pipeline" project type.

-Pipelines has a domain-specific-language(DSL) that is used to define the pipeline logic
+Pipeline has a domain-specific-language(DSL) that is used to define the pipeline logic

 ##### Writing a Jenkins File